crowdlingo/course/src/speaking/letters-or-emails.md

   - Normally part of my daily routine is to write emails to my clients about how to use the system; but if they complain to me about a poor user experience, I sometimes really find myself getting stuck in to explaining what went wrong just to comfort them.
 - What are the differences between emails and letters?
   - I would be feeling both honoured and excited to receive a letter or email from someone because the sender has spent time writing it.
 Especially when someone writes to me to appreciate what I’ve done or to compliment me about my work.
-- Is it hard to think of what to write?
-  - Well, if I had to choose between the two, I will probably go with writing an email because I can spend plenty of time thinking about how to express my opinions correctly and clearly, besides, the whole conversation can be tracked in the electronic mail; whereas, you know, making a telephone call usually leads to misunderstanding because sometimes it is not very clear and things get missed
-- What kinds of letter&#x2F;email do you think is the hardest to write?
-  - I believe that as a major method of communication between people, letter writing has a long and interesting history; besides, handwritten letters are personal.
-They show the receiver that someone has spent time and effort in communicating with them.
-They are a way of connecting two people that cannot be achieved through the impersonal use of texts or instant messages.
-Therefore, I think that handwritten letters will still be around in the future.

 ## Practice
 Talk to the AI老师 to practice your English!
 <qrfooter></qrfooter>